 When you protect your kitchen and bathroom surfaces from heat, you're making an investment in your home.
 Keeping it nice is just as important as making it nice in the first place.
 We are heavy users of trivets (also known as hot pads), because heat can be so damaging to your kitchen, tables, and even bathroom counters.

 When selecting kitchen trivets, you have a lot of choices.
 Many of you may have grown up with ceramic or glass trivets, cork trivets, or even steel trivets.
 These are all very useful, but they have their limitations.
-Kitchen hot pads made of silicone have become the new thing to do the jobs of all of these trivets, and more!
+Trivets made from silicone have moved in to do the jobs of all of these trivets, and more!

 How does that happen?
-The thermal mass of the hot pot will heat the glass trivet gradually, getting it closer and closer to its own temperature as time goes on.
-Eventually, the trivet will become the same temperature as the pot.
+The thermal mass of the hot pot will heat the trivet gradually, getting it closer and closer to its own temperature as time goes on.
+Eventually, the trivet temperature and the pot temperature will "meet in the middle".
 If you leave that on a counter, you might regret it.
 Be aware of this any time you use a kitchen trivet made of a material that conducts heat (metals, glass, ceramics)

 Silicone trivets have another added bonus.
 They're naturally non-stick.
 If you splash or spill tomato sauce on a silicone trivet, you'll be pleasantly surprised at how easily it comes off.
 Even if you leave it on there to get crusty, it will be effortless to remove.
 The same cannot be said for cork trivets, which will likely be stained by whatever you spill on them.
 They're porous, so they'll absorb oils and react to acidic liquids.